kivy-garden/garden.cefpython/README.md

 This project shouldn't considered stable.
 There are major things (ex. popups) which aren't implemented or causing proplems.
 Tested on Ubuntu 12.04 with the follwoing debian packages installed: libnss3-1d libnspr4-0d

+There's another project which wraps cefpython into kivy but isn't installable in the garden way, which may be further developed: https://github.com/rentouch/cefkivy

 # Example